aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/wbs-associated-with-task/_index.md

 ---
-title: How to Renumber WBS in Aspose.Tasks for Java
+title: Renumber WBS using Aspose.Tasks for Java
 linktitle: WBS Associated with Task in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: Learn how to renumber WBS in Aspose.Tasks for Java, manage work breakdown and customize WBS codes efficiently with step‑by‑step examples.